5.3.3. The Execution of Database Scripts by Gradle Tasks

 This mechanism is generally used by application developers for updating their own database instance.
-The execution of scripts essentially comes down to running a special Gradle task defined in the build.gradle build script.
-It can be done from the command line or via the Studio interface.
+The execution of scripts essentially comes down to running a special Gradle task from build.gradle build script.
+This can be done from the command line or via the Studio interface.

 Scripts of the application components and